Mobhí Clárainech

-Mobhí Clárainech (also Berchan; died 544) was an Irish early monastic saint, counted as one of the Twelve Apostles of Ireland.
+Mobhí Clárainech (/ga/, mə-VEE-_-CLAWR-in-əkh; also Berchan; died 544) was an Irish early monastic saint, counted as one of the Twelve Apostles of Ireland.
 He was the abbot of a monastery in Glasnevin, where he was a teacher of Columba, Canice, Comgall, and Ciarán.

 Background

 In John Colgan's work Trias Thaumaturga he is called "Berchan, that is, Mobhi Clairenach, of Glasnevin, son of Beoain, son of Bresal, son of Ailgin, son of Ignaidh, son of Athraid and Lugnaidh, Trinog, son of Brecdulb, son of Airt Corp, son of Caerbreniadh, in Glasnevin, in the territory of Galeny, near the River Liffey" (in regione Gallangabeg juxta Liffeum flumen).
 He was a relative of Brigit of Kildare.

 The Martyrology of Oengus calls him "son of Beóán, of Corco trí, of the Luigni of Connaught," and says that his mother was "Uaine, Findbarr's daughter."

 Life

-His surname, clárainech, means "flat-faced" in Irish, a reference to his being born without eyes or a nose.
+His epithet, clárenech, means "flat-faced" in Irish, a reference to his being born without eyes or a nose.
 The Martyrology of Oengus mentions that he was "table faced," ascribing the condition to the fact that he had been "conceived and brought forth, and of a dead woman he was begotten."
 The immediate cause of his strange physiognomy was that the "earth pressed him down" during the unfortunate circumstances of his birth.
 He was said to have been miraculously cured of this deformity when he splashed the baptismal water of Saint David on his face three times.

 Mobhí was the teacher of a monastic school, where he was the tutor of many influential Irish saints.
 His school had about fifty students at its height.
 A legend is recorded about Mobhí and Columba (also called Columcille) that elaborates on the condition of these monastic schools:

 The huts of the pupils are stated to have been on the west side of the river.
 On a certain night, the bell was rung for matins, there was a hard frost, and the river was frozen over, but Columcille passed with his clothes through it.
 "Bravely hast thou acted, O descendant of Niall," said Mobhí.
 "God is competent," said Columcille, "to relieve us of this difficulty."
 The students on their return from the church found all the huts placed on the east bank of the river, near the church."

 It was Mobhí who gave Columba permission, with his last breath, to found the School of Derry.
 He died on 12 October 544 of the plague that had broken up his school.